pmeter/Bluebox/readme.md

 You can't start a Spotify album from Bluebox.
 But if you start one with the official Spotify app, you can see what's playing.

 # Installation #

+## Files ##
+The program consists of two main files.
+The file app_logic.py contains command-functions and status-lookup functions that can be reusable in other projects.
+The other file app.py is mainly the GUI.
+The configuration is done in app_conf.py and radio.cvs.
+The files Status and Playlist are just examples to try the app without a Bluesound player, by setting static_mode on True in the configuration file.

 ## Run it on Windows and a Raspberry Pi ##
 The Bluebox app is written in Python 3.
 I have mine running on three devices: Windows and two Raspberry Pi's running Raspbian (Linux).